-There are multiple different styles, shapes, and sizes of hammocks out there, all of which are achievable DIYs.
-If you don't have a garden then down lose hope as there are ways of having them inside or hammock chairs for smaller outdoor spaces.
+There are multiple different styles, shapes, and sizes out there, all of which are achievable DIY hammock ideas.
+If you don’t have a garden then down lose hope as there are ways of having them inside or hammock chairs for smaller outdoor spaces.

 I like that this hammock is quite wide, perfect for filing it up with comfy cushions and throws.
 If you wanted to stick to neutral colors as in this example, then you could do so, but it could be fun to change it up a little.
 Have a shop around to see the different colors of rope that are available, and consider dyeing the fabric to make it bright and colorful.